Asking the questions that need to be asked

 In a previous module we looked at the topic of proactive journalism, where journalists are encouraged to observe, learn, reflect, analyse, and add context when producing news stories.
 In this module we look at story development.

-This module is about thinking of the related stories, or angles, that can be produced in order to help explain the main story and enhance the audience understanding of the issue being covered.
+This module is about thinking of the related stories, angles, or missing pieces of the story that can be produced in order to help explain the main story and enhance the audience understanding of the issue being covered.

 For this exercise we consider a recurring story in Vietnam – flooding – and we look at the various angles that could be followed up.
 First we have the main story.